 Heran Gerba, Director General of the Ethiopian Food and Drug Authority, provided details on the content of this new regulatory framework aiming at improving patient safety and healthcare supply chain efficiency in Ethiopia.
 Its implementation will take place in three phases over 8 years.
 As of July 2021, regulated medicines will be identified and barcoded using GS1 standards, hence following global trends and ensuring worldwide interoperability of the Ethiopian drug traceability system.

-Reflecting on her country’s strategic efforts implementing a new traceability regulation, Ms Gerba said: “You know in my country we are well known for marathons.
-This is exactly how we are working on this crucial project.
-We have long vision spirit and true commitment in ensuring patient safety.
-Thank you so much for your support along this journey.”
+Reflecting on her country’s strategic efforts implementing a new traceability regulation, Ms Gerba commented that they have long vision spirit and true commitment in ensuring patient safety.

 Ömer Hakan Simsek, Head of the IT Department from the Turkish Medicines and Medical Devices Agency, gave a presentation on ITS (an abbreviation of Turkish Pharmaceutical Track and Trace System), which is the infrastructure designed for track and trace of all medicines in the supply chain in Turkey.